 - Continue to refine and update them regularly.
 Agile methodology is based on flexibility, so your user stories should be flexible too.
 They should accurately depict changing needs and desires of the users.
 Moreover, whenever you feel a user story is getting too complex, consider it an epic and break it down further.

 - Involve internal and external stakeholders so that your user stories accurately reflect user needs while being achievable from a development perspective.

 However, here you must note merely writing user stories ain’t enough.
-You must also categorize and get a complete picture of all the user stories you collate.
+You must also categorize and get a complete picture of all the stories you collate.
 This is where user story mapping comes into play.

 5. What is user story mapping?

 User story mapping refers to categorizing and arranging different user stories in a manner that provides an easy-to-understand workflow.
-Jeff Patton introduced the concept in 2005 to help arrange user stories into categories and levels.
+Jeff Patton introduced the concept in 2005 to help arrange stories into categories and levels.

 The idea behind user story mapping is that by simply looking at the map; you can know which user stories are important in the hierarchy and attend to them pronto during agile meetings, aka “sprints.”

 User story maps are helpful to visualize, organize, and update your stories during meetings.
 They can also help your on-site and remote workers to remain on the same page regarding product development.
 As a product manager, user story maps can enable you to achieve the desired results by providing clarity during collaborative meetings.